Ultrawipf/OpenFFBoard_wiki/How-to-contribute.md

 5. Your code gets squash merged if approved

 ### Branches
-If you directly push a branch to the project as a developer your branch name should contain your username and the type of feature.
+If you directly push a branch to the project as a developer your branch name should contain your username or the type of feature.
+Like `ultrawipf/warpspeed` or `feature/pwmdriver`.
 Set your git author name correctly before committing.

 ### Code style